IntelLabs/t2sp/README.md

 # [DevCloud] Open an account

  + Register at [DevCloud](https://software.intel.com/content/www/us/en/develop/tools/devcloud/fpga.html).
-This will get acess to both FPGAs and GPUs in the cloud.
+This will enable access to both FPGAs and GPUs in the cloud.
  + Follow the instructions of an approval email to set up your connection to DevCloud.
  + Add the following to your .bashrc:
    ```